sunyu0410/GDP-HMM_AAPMChallenge/README.md

 :warning: **Attention!** The maximum allowed inference time for the deep learning module (excluding data preprocessing) is 3 seconds on a GPU with up to 24 GB of memory.
 To align with the challenge's objectives, participants must develop **a generalizable model** rather than creating separate models tailored to specific contexts.
 See detail explanation in [get_started_and_train.ipynb](get_started_and_train.ipynb) notebook.

+:rocket: [03/11/2025] We updated the <a href="https://arxiv.org/abs/2501.11803" _target='blank'>Arxiv</a> to include some analyses about the simple baseline; timeline for testing is adjusted a bit.

 :rocket: [02/15/2025] The Phase II is open for submission.
 See tutorial at [evaluation.ipynb](evaluation.ipynb) and Forum.

 :rocket: [02/11/2025] Docker tutorial/example is included, please check it at [docker_tutorial.ipynb](docker_tutorial.ipynb).
 The docker will be needed in the final phase (Phase III).